cloudfoundry/bosh-cli/docs/test.md

 The acceptance tests can be run on a local VM (using virtual box, vmware fusion, or vmware_workstation with vagrant).

-The acceptance tests require a stemcell, a BOSH Warden CPI release, and a BOSH release.
+The acceptance tests require a stemcell and a BOSH Warden CPI release.

 Without specifying them, a specific (known to work) version of each will be downloaded.